spikeganush/trickydex/PROJECT_DOCUMENTATION.md

 - Ensures variations and entrances respect the maximum difficulty constraint
 - Implements a 30% chance to skip entrances for variety
 - Balances between challenge and accessibility based on difficulty preference

+## Persistent Storage System

+The app implements a robust local storage system using AsyncStorage to save and retrieve:

+- **Player Names**: The app remembers player names between sessions, so returning players don't need to re-enter their information
+- **Game Settings**: Including selected trick categories, maximum difficulty, and difficulty preferences
+- **Storage Implementation**: Utilities in `utils/storage.ts` provide a clean API for saving and loading data
+- **Data Structure**: Storage keys are organized by data type to allow for selective loading and saving

+This storage system enhances the user experience by:
+- Reducing friction for returning players
+- Maintaining consistent game settings based on player preferences
+- Providing continuity between game sessions
+- Supporting a personalized experience for individual or group play

 ## State Management